GitStatus25/GitStatus/backend/APP_DOCS.md

    - `index.js` - Exports all services for convenient importing

    Key functions across these services include:
-   - Repository information retrieval
+   - Repository information retrieval and contributor listing
-   - Commit analysis and filtering
+   - Commit analysis, filtering, and diff handling
-   - Branch listing and analysis
+   - Branch listing and author tracking
    - Repository search functionality
-   - Author tracking
    - Date range analysis for commits

+   These services are imported directly where needed, rather than through a unified service, promoting better modularity and clearer dependencies.

 2. **OpenAI Service** (`services/OpenAIService.js`)
    - Analyzes commit data using OpenAI models